RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 e7ef4552-3705-4790-9f30-6a8e9f4bef28  shopping-cart  2        cluster2.local
 ```

-### Updating the configuration of an Active-Active database
+### Update the configuration of an Active-Active database

 The `crdb update` command lets you change the configuration of the Active-Active instances of an existing Active-Active database.
 This command requires the CRDB-GUID of the database.